Poweezy/royalties-database/COMPONENT-LOADING-FIX-README.md

    - Improved the loading sequence to ensure dependencies are loaded first
    - Added the module-loader.js early in the sequence
    - Enhanced module loader with better error handling and retry logic

+## Redundant Files Cleanup

+The following files have been moved to the `redundant-files-backup` directory to prevent conflicts:

+- `app.js.backup`, `app.js.fixed`, `app.js.before-fix` - Outdated backups of app.js
+- `chart-manager-v2.js`, `chart-manager.js` (from root folder) - Duplicate chart managers
+- `js/app-fixer.js`, `js/section-loader-fix.js`, `js/section-navigation-fix.js` - Old fixes now integrated
+- `js/message-handler.js`, `js/utils/stateManager.js`, `js/utils/validation.js` - Empty/unused files

+## New Component Loading Fix

+A new comprehensive fix script has been added (`component-loading-fix.js`) which:

+- Fixes moduleLoader paths to ensure components load from the correct directory
+- Creates a reference map for common components to ensure path resolution
+- Enhances error handling for component loading failures
+- Ensures the chart manager is properly initialized
+- Fixes section navigation to detect and reload sections with fallback content

 4. **Content Fallback Behavior**
    - Fallback content was showing too quickly without giving the real content a chance to load